epiccurious/jade-diy/README.md

 1. Open the Terminal by pressing `Ctrl+Alt+T`.

-2. Clone (download) this repository and start the scipt by running this line in Terminal:
+2. Clone (download) this repository and start the scipt.
+Run the following in Terminal:
     ```bash
-    git clone --quiet https://github.com/epiccurious/jade-diy && jade-diy/flash_your_device.sh
+    git clone --quiet https://github.com/epiccurious/jade-diy "${HOME}"/jade-diy && "${HOME}"/jade-diy/flash_your_device.sh
     ```

 3. When the script asks, choose your device (#1-#4).